just

 There will never be a just 2.0.
 Any desirable backwards-incompatible changes will be opt-in on a per-justfile basis, so users may migrate at their leisure.

-Features that aren’t yet ready for stabilization are gated behind the --unstable flag.
-Features enabled by --unstable may change in backwards incompatible ways at any time.
-Unstable features can also be enabled by setting the environment variable JUST_UNSTABLE to any value other than false, 0, or the empty string.
+Features that aren’t yet ready for stabilization are marked as unstable and may be changed or removed at any time.
+Using unstable features produces an error by default, which can be suppressed with by passing the --unstable flag, set unstable, or setting the environment variable JUST_UNSTABLE, to any value other than false, 0, or the empty string.

 Editor Support